Anna Hudson (art historian): Writing

 Hudson wrote or contributed essays for the catalogues for exhibitions which she organized or co-organized such as A Collector's Vision: J. S. McLean and Modern Painting in Canada (Art Gallery of Ontario, 1999); Woman as Goddess: Liberated Nudes by Robert Markle and Joyce Wieland (Art Gallery of Ontario, 2004); The Nude in Modern Canadian Art, 1920-1950, co-curated with Michèle Grandbois for the Musée national des beaux-arts du Québec (2009) which the Winnipeg Free Press called fascinating; Fugitive Light: Clark McDougall’s Destination Places (2011), for the McIntosh Gallery, University of Western Ontario; and inVisibility: Indigenous in the City, which was part of INVISIBILITY: An Urban Aboriginal Education Connections Project for the John B. Aird Gallery, Toronto (2013) (co-curated with Dr. Susan Dion and Dr. Carla Rice).
 She was on the curatorial team for the exhibition and wrote for the catalogues of Painting Canada: Tom Thomson and the Group of Seven, for the Dulwich Picture Gallery, London, UK (2011); and Tunirrusiangit: Kenojuak Ashevak and Tim Pitsiulak (2018) ("Tunirrusiangit" means "their gifts" or "what they have" in Inuktitut) for the Art Gallery of Ontario, Toronto.
 In 2022, she co-edited and wrote for the book Qummut Qukiria! ("Up like a bullet!" in Inuktitut) with Dr. Heather Igloliorte and Jan-Erik Lundström, a book which celebrates art and culture within and beyond traditional Inuit and Sámi homelands in the Circumpolar Arctic.
+The 38 essays in this book illuminate their subject.

-She also has written numerous articles, chapters in books and entries such as ones on Anne Savage and Marion Long in Uninvited: Canadian Women Artists in the Modern Moment.
+She also has written numerous articles, chapters in books and entries such as the chapter titled "Quiet pursuits: Canadian Impressionsts and the 'new woman'" in Canada and Impressionism: new horizons, 1880-1930 co-authored by Katerina Atanassova (2019) or the entries on Anne Savage and Marion Long in Uninvited: Canadian Women Artists in the Modern Moment (2021).